-Recommended Disclosure: Integration in Definition Describe how processes for risks are integrated into the As of 2024 An assessment of how to b management process is ong general third-party manage monitoring of climate metr i's processes for identifying and assessing climate-related rging risk in our internal risk framework, and they ged through a broader ESG risk monitoring exercise n 2025.
-To better understand our climate risk exposures, iderations into our multi-asset due diligence process.
-We ird-party managers to better understand their climate , including asking about their governance, strategy, of metrics, in alignment with TCFD requirements. oduct-level climate risk data, including most prevalent and emissions data.
-Where considerable process ve been identified we conducted a follow-up internal ality of identified gaps.
-We have further conducted a I fund as to its holdings' climate risk profiles, as well as with all companies within the fund to flag identified risk s processes for managing climate-related risks.
+Definition Describe the organisation's prince risks.
+Describe the organisation's processes for identifying and assessing climate-related risks.
+As of 2024 Climate risks are an emerging risk in our internal risk framework, and they are monitored and managed through a broader ESG risk monitoring exercise expected to commence in 2025.
+To better understand our climate risk exposures, are monitored and managed through a broader ESG risk monitoring exercise expected to commence in 2025.
+To better understand our climate risk exposures, we introduced ESG considerations into our multi-asset due diligence process.
+We further engaged all our third-party managers to better understand their climate risk management process, including asking about their governance, strategy, risk management and use of metrics, in alignment with TCFD requirements.
+We further asked for product-level climate risk data, including most prevalent climate risks, climate VaR and emissions data.
+Where considerable process or performance gaps have been identified we conducted a follow-up internal assessment of the materiality of identified gaps.
+We have further conducted a review of our flagship GBI fund as to its holdings' climate risk profiles, as well as a follow-up engagement with all companies within the fund to flag identified risk management gaps.